 As one might imagine, these flavorful grilled patties are usually served on buns with fries.
 The locals love to enjoy this dish with Tzatziki (Greek garlic yogurt dip), boiled Horta (greens), or salad.

 Address: Konstantinoupoleos 4 – 6, Glyfada 166 75, Greece

 Time: 12 AM–1AM (From Sunday to Thursday, 11:30 AM–1 AM on Friday and Saturday)

 Here is the Greek take on the worldwide famous Mexican street food – Quesadilla.
-This distinctive Greek sandwich consists of a grilled Pita stuffed with chicken, as well as vegetables, sauces, and cheese.
+This distinctive Greek sandwich consists of a grilled Pita stuffed with meat, vegetables, sauces, and cheese.

-Although pork and chicken are popular fillings, you can fill them with whatever you like.
+Although pork and chicken are popular fillings, you can use your favorite kind of meat.
 Place your fillings of choice between 2 Pitta bread and cook until the cheese inside melts completely.
 And done, you got yourself a super hearty and delicious meal!

 Skepasti is one of the most well-loved street snacks in this country.
-However, it also makes an excellent lunch or dinner.
+On the other hand, it also makes an excellent lunch or dinner.

 This is another fascinating hot dog invention for all the hot dog lovers out there!
 Greek Hot Dogs are beef hot dogs wrapped in bread with Tzatziki sauce and vegetables, giving them the appearance of Gyros.

 You can find these tasty hot dogs around every street in this little Mediterranean country.
 This may not be a particularly adventurous dish, but who can say no to an international classic?